How to use the Gemini API in Python

 Common errors and challenges

-Even with a powerful tool like the Gemini API, you might run into a few common roadblocks; here’s how to navigate them.
+Even with a powerful tool like the Gemini API, you might run into a few common roadblocks during development; here’s how to solve them.

 Handling API request errors with try-except blocks